Modern Rapid Prototyping Techniques

 |June 16, 2014 - June 27, 2014||2||M-F 3:50-6:40P||Open||Paul Waltz||10495|

 In this course you will have an introduction to the art of fabricating cast metal prototypes.
-Using 3 dimensional computer aided design software, rapid prototyping equipment, and the undergraduate Materials science lab to make bronze castings, this course will demonstrate some of the basic ideas about how engineers go about designing and fabricating prototypes in the modern world.
+Using 3 dimensional computer aided design software, rapid prototyping equipment, and the undergraduate Materials science lab to make metal castings, this course will demonstrate some of the basic ideas about how engineers go about designing and fabricating prototypes in the modern world.

 Engineering has changed tremendously in the past few decades.
 Today, computers allow engineers to quickly develop and communicate ideas.
 Some of the greatest advances in Engineering have been made using Computer Aided Design (CAD).
 This powerful tool allows concepts to be represented in three dimensional "cyber-space".
 By following simple instructions, basic two dimensional sketches can be extruded into a third dimension, and then further shaped by the simulation of adding or removing material.
 Simple forms will be created, and these simple forms will be assembled together to form more complex geometry.
-One of the designs we will execute in this course will be the model of a clock body, which we will use for the casting of bronze parts.

-Another modern tool which has had a huge impact on how concepts for new designs are conceptualized and communicated is the rapid proto-typing machine.
+Another modern tool which has had a huge impact on how concepts for how new designs are conceptualized and communicated is the rapid proto-typing machine.
 These three dimensional printers can translate the complex models developed using CAD, and create real physical models from that information.
 This allows Engineers to avoid the long and costly processes traditionally used for prototyping.
-We will use the equipment in the Brown rapid prototyping facility to make parts from models of the clock body we will develop, and then use this model for casting.
+We will use the equipment in the Brown rapid prototyping facility to make parts from models we will develop, and then use this model for casting.